crocsg/speakerkeyboard/README.md

     }
 }
 ```
+*device*, *speed*, *volume* and *voice* are speack-ng TTS parameters.
-the association of keyboard keycode and message is done in "messages" part.
+the association of keyboard keycode and message is done in *messages* part.
 You can use the software to display keyboard keycode.

 # Run